d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 You might think of `nnSequential` as your first meta-Block.
 The `add` method simply facilitates the addition of each successive `Block` to the list.
-Note that each our layers are instances of the `Dense` class which is itself a subclass of `Block`.
+Note that each our layer is an instance of the `Dense` class which is itself a subclass of `Block`.
 The `forward` function is also remarkably simple: it chains each Block in the list together,